jorisguffens/Powertunes/README.md

-# Playlist Magic for Spotify
+# Powertunes for Spotify

-Check it out at https://playlist-magic.net
+Check it out at https://powertunes.co

-The playlist tool gives you powerful options that are not included in the Spotify apps.
+This app is a collection of powertools (aka powertunes), it's a client-side app with handy scripts for updating your Spotify playlists.

 ## Features